 She doesn't always win, and she knows how hard it is sometimes for people to keep fighting in the face of defeat.
 But despair, she says, "is a tool of oppression.
 Do not let it get to you."

 Paterson now heads her own organization, the Equal Justice Society, and brings special focus to building coalitions.

 "In my view, coalitions are not optional, they're essential."
 She says too many groups working to improve the world are isolated from one another.
 "We're in our silos," she says.
 "We all share a common vision of the world we're trying to create, so we need to get out of our silos."

 "If we are not arm-in-arm while marching toward our dreams," she writes in the Huffington Post, "we may be moving, but we are not a movement. … It won't come easily. … It requires a commitment to staying in the fight over the long haul.
 Yet, we cannot afford to be poor students at it.
 Our communities are counting on us."

 Paterson grew up in Illinois, though as part of a military family, lived in England and France, as well.

 As student president of Northwestern, she was dubbed a "peaceful warrior" by the media, called to testify before Congress, featured on the covers of Ebony and Jet magazines, and was named one of Mademoiselle's "Ten Young Women of the Year."

-Her lifelong activism includes working for the Legal Aid Society of Alameda County; co-founding a shelter for battered women in Oakland; and serving on the Lawyers' Committee for Civil Rights, as vice president of the ACLU national board, and as chair of both Equal Rights Advocates and the San Francisco Bar Association.
+Her lifelong activism includes working for the Legal Aid Society of Alameda County; co-founding a shelter for battered women in Oakland; and serving as a member of the Lawyers' Committee for Civil Rights, as vice president of the ACLU National Board, and as chair of both Equal Rights Advocates and the San Francisco Bar Association.